reo6/steering-wheel/README.md

 It took me some time to figure out ``evdev``.

-I wanted to use my regular mouse to browse menus and such things, so I disabled the microsoft mouse with ``xinput``, I had to do it everytime I plug it in.
+I wanted to use my regular mouse to browse menus and such things, so I disabled the microsoft mouse with ``xinput``, I had to do it everytime I plugged it in.
 I was still able to read raw data.

 And now;